Reichswehr: Structure

-Reichswehr commanders
+Commanders

 According to the Weimar Constitution, the Reich President had "supreme command over the entire armed forces of the Reich".
 In general, however, he could act only if there was a countersignature by a member of the government.
-In terms of authority, this was the Reich Minister of the Armed Forces.
+In terms of authority, this was the Reichswehr minister.

 Two Reich Presidents held office during the Weimar Republic: Friedrich Ebert until 1925, followed by Paul von Hindenburg.
-The first Reich Minister of the Armed Forces was Gustav Noske, who was replaced by Otto Geßler after the Kapp Putsch in 1920.
+The first Reichswehr Minister was Gustav Noske, who was replaced by Otto Gessler after the Kapp Putsch in 1920.
 Wilhelm Groener took office in 1928, and his deputy Kurt von Schleicher replaced him in 1932.
 Schleicher continued to hold office on a provisional basis during his two-month chancellorship.
-Prior to Hitler's appointment as Reich chancellor, Hindenburg unilaterally – not at the chancellor's recommendation as required by the constitution – appointed Werner von Blomberg as Reich Minister of the Armed Forces.
+Prior to Adolf Hitler's appointment as Reich chancellor, Hindenburg unilaterally – not at the chancellor's recommendation as required by the constitution – appointed Werner von Blomberg as Reichswehr Minister.

-The head of army command was initially Walther Reinhardt.
-After the Kapp Putsch, Hans von Seeckt took over the post and had both the Communist Party of Germany (KPD) and the Nazi Party banned in 1923.
+The head of army command was initially General Walther Reinhardt.
+After the Kapp Putsch, General Hans von Seeckt took over the post and had both the Communist Party of Germany (KPD) and the Nazi Party banned in 1923.
 Wilhelm Heye followed him in 1926.
 Heye was succeeded in 1930 by Kurt Freiherr von Hammerstein-Equord, who tendered his resignation on 27 December 1933.
 He was succeeded by Werner von Fritsch.

 Social composition

 Given the limited size of the army, careful selection of personnel was possible.
-Experienced leaders came from the ‘Old Army’ of the Empire.
-In 1925, 24% of the officers were from the former nobility, down from 30% in 1913.
+Experienced leaders came from the 'Old Army' of the Empire.
+In 1927, 20% of the officers were from the former nobility, down from 30% in 1913.
 This continued the long-term trend of a reduction in the percentage of noble officers.
 Large parts of the officer corps held a conservative, monarchist worldview and rejected the Weimar Republic.
-Especially within the former nobility, however, the stance towards National Socialism was not entirely uncritical.
+Especially within the former nobility, however, the stance towards National Socialism was not without criticism.

-The Reichswehr leadership and officer corps successfully resisted the democratization of the troops.
+The Reichswehr leadership and officer corps successfully resisted the democratisation of the troops.
 Preference was given to recruits from the predominantly conservative rural areas of Germany.
 The Reichswehr leadership considered them not only physically superior to young men from the cities but also as able to stand up against the "temptations" of social democracy.

 In 1926 Reichstag President Paul Löbe proposed to make recruitment dependent on physical fitness only in order to make the composition of the Reichswehr reflect more closely that of society as a whole.
 The proposal led to fierce opposition from the Reichswehr and conservative circles, both of which believed that opening the Reichswehr to all social groups would lower its effectiveness.
-Löbe’s proposal did not pass.
+Löbe's proposal did not pass.

-The Reichswehr saw itself as a ‘cadre army’ or ‘Leader army’ (‘’), which meant that every soldier was trained in the skills needed to gain higher levels of responsibility.
+The Reichswehr saw itself as a 'cadre army' or 'Leader army' ('Führerarmee'), which meant that every unit kept close ties to its former members and could hope to call on them in a time of need.
 This was to become a basic prerequisite for the rapid growth of the army after the proclamation of military sovereignty by the Nazi regime in 1935.